contentstack/marketplace-ecomm-boilerplate-app/README.md

 npm run dev
 ```
 The API server will start at port 8080.
-All the backend APIs are handled in an handler file in the `api/handler/index.js` and all the UI API calls are handled in the `ui/src/services.index.tsx` file.
+All the backend APIs are handled in an handler file in the `api/handler/index.js` and all the UI API calls are handled in the `ui/src/services/index.ts` file.

 In the API, the exports.handler function will be the entry point for processing incoming requests.
-Depending on the specific API route or endpoint, different predefined functions can be utilized for fetching products or categories from various third-party ecommerce systems are added inside handler/index.js, enabling modular and flexible data retrieval based on the requested resource.
+Depending on the specific API route or endpoint, different pre-defined functions can be utilized for fetching products or categories from various third-party eCommerce systems.
+These functions are added inside handler/index.js, enabling modular and flexible data retrieval based on the requested resource.
 Storing dynamic user data in the root config enables centralization, allowing the handler/index.js to easily access and process this information, promoting consistency and simplifying data management within the API.

 ## Provider

-- `<MarketplaceAppProvider>`:  This initialize the contentstack SDK make the SDK instance available via hooks to avoid props drilling.
+- `<MarketplaceAppProvider>`:  This initializes the Contentstack SDK , and makes the SDK instance available via hooks to avoid props drilling.
-- `<AppConfigurationExtensionProvider>`: This initialize the configuration screen.
+- `<AppConfigurationExtensionProvider>`: This initializes the configuration screen.
-- `<ProductCustomFieldExtensionProvider>`: This provider is responsible for Product Custom Field.
-- `<CategoryCustomFieldExtensionProvider>`: This provider is responsible for Category Custom Field.
+- `<CustomFieldExtensionProvider>`: This provider is responsible for performing operatins on the  Custom Fields, both Product and Category.
-- `<EntrySidebarExtensionProvider>`: This provider is responsible for Entry Sidebarwidget.
+- `<EntrySidebarExtensionProvider>`: This provider is responsible for providing relevant data to the Entry Sidebar Widget.
-- `<SelectorExtensionProvider>`: This provider is responsible for Selector Page.

 ## Hooks

-- `useAppConfig`: Getter and setter hook for App config.
+- `useAppConfig`: Returns the app configuration data.
 - `useAppLocation`: Returns the location name (eg: CustomField) and the location instance from the SDK.
 - `useAppSdk`: Returns the appSdk instance after initialization.
-- `useCategoryCustomField`: Getter and setter hook for category custom field data.
+- `useError`: Getter and setter hook for app errors that occur due to API calls or configuration issues.
 - `useCustomField`: Getter and setter hook for custom field data.
 - `useFrame`: Returns the Iframe instance for the location.
 - `useInstallationData`: Getter & Setter for installation data.
-- `useProductCustomField`: Getter and setter hook for product custom field data.
 - `useSdkDataByPath`: This is a generic hook which can return the value at the given path;

 ## Routes